playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 > Elements in iteration expect to have 'v-bind:key' directives

-This is because each of these frameworks is only able to keep track of what's what inside of a loop using a manually input unique ID of some kind.
+This is because each of these frameworks can only keep track of what's what inside a loop using a manually input unique ID of some kind.

-What this means is that if you don't provide a unique ID, when you re-render the loop, it will destroy the entire tree.
+If you don't provide a unique ID when you re-render the loop, it will destroy the entire tree.

 Say you have the following: